SamLee-dedeboy/OS251/deprecated_tetris/readme.md

 - `*rand()`: generates random numbers.
 - multithreading api not merged yet

 Note: the `*` apis are not tested yet.
-Prepare to face chaos when using them.  <!--- by some dude who needs a drink -->
+Prepare to face chaos when using them.  <!--- by some dude who needs a drink --> <!--- dude you already had a drink yesterday -->